renovatebot/renovate/docs/usage/config-presets.md

 ## Example configs

-An example of a small rule is `:preserveSemverRanges`, which has the description "Preserve (but continue to upgrade) any existing semver ranges".
+An example of a small rule is `:preserveSemverRanges`, which has the description "Preserve (but continue to upgrade) any existing SemVer ranges.".
 It simply sets the configuration option `rangeStrategy` to `replace`.

 An example of a full config is `config:base`, which is Renovate's default configuration.
-It mostly uses Renovate config defaults but adds a few smart customisations such as grouping monorepo packages together.
+It mostly uses Renovate config defaults but adds a few smart customizations such as grouping monorepo packages together.

 <!-- prettier-ignore -->
 !!! note
-    The `:xyz` naming convention (with `:` prefix) is a special shorthand for the `default:` presets. e.g. `:xyz` is equivalent to `default:xyz`.
+    The `:xyz` naming convention (with `:` prefix) is shorthand for the `default:` presets.
+    For example: `:xyz` is the same as `default:xyz`.

 ## How to Use Preset Configs

-By default, the Renovate App's onboarding process will suggest `["config:base]"`.
+By default, Renovate App's onboarding PR suggests the `["config:base]"` preset.
-If you are self hosting you must add `"onboardingConfig": { "extends": ["config:base"] }` to your bot's config.
+If you're self hosting you must add `"onboardingConfig": { "extends": ["config:base"] }` to your bot's config.

+Read the [Full Config Presets](https://docs.renovatebot.com/presets-config/) page to learn more about our `config:` presets.

 A typical onboarding `renovate.json` looks like this: